jlimademo/KCM-Data-export/README.md

 3. Check Docker Compose configuration
 4. Ensure your Guacamole database is properly configured

-## License

-This tool is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.

 ## Disclaimer

 ⚠️ **Caution**: This tool modifies system configurations and handles connection data.
 Always test in a non-production environment first and create backups before use.